svetzal/phpspec-conventions/README.md

 Within the PHP community, different conventions have been used over the years for filenames.
 Different communities have different opinions on PHP class file naming conventions, for better or worse.
-Some communities use suffixes like *.class.php, some use *.inc.php, some even use prefixes like class-*.php (although this plugin doesn't support prefixes at this time).
+Some communities use suffixes like `*.class.php`, some use `*.inc.php`, some even use prefixes like `class-*.php` (although this plugin doesn't support prefixes at this time).

 In order to add a little flexibility to PHPSpec, this plugin allows you to specify on a suite-by-suite basis different filename suffix/extension conventions.